Comparison of semi-supervised deep learning algorithms for audio classification: Experiments

 \subsection{Datasets and evaluation metrics}

 \textbf{Environmental Sound Classification 10 (ESC-10)~\cite{esc-dataset}} is a selection of 400 five-second-long recordings of audio events separated into ten balanced categories.
 The dataset is provided with five uniformly sized cross-validation folds that will be used to perform the evaluation.
-The files are sampled at 44 kHz and are converted into $431\times64$ log-Mel spectrograms.
+The files are sampled at 44 kHz and are converted into $431\times64$ log-mel spectrograms.

 \textbf{UrbanSound8k (UBS8K)~\cite{ubs8k-dataset}} is a dataset composed of 8742 files between 1 and 4 seconds long, separated into ten balanced categories.
 The dataset is provided with ten cross-validation folds of uniform size that will be used to perform the evaluation.
-The files are zero-padded to 4 seconds, resampled to 22 kHz, and converted to $431\times64$ log-Mel spectrograms.
+The files are zero-padded to 4 seconds, resampled to 22 kHz, and converted to $173\times64$ log-mel spectrograms.

-\textbf{Google Speech Commands Dataset v2 (GSC)~\cite{speechcommandsv2}} is an audio dataset of spoken words designed to evaluate keyword spotting systems.
+\textbf{Google Speech Commands Dataset v2 (GSC) \cite{speechcommandsv2}} is an audio dataset of spoken words designed to evaluate keyword spotting systems.
 The dataset is split into 85511 training files, 10102 validation files, and 4890 testing files.
 The latter is used for the evaluation of our systems.
 We ran the task of classifying the 35 word categories of this dataset.
-The files are zero-padded to 1 second if needed and sampled at 16 kHz before being converted into $32\times64$ log -Mel spectrogram.
+The files are zero-padded to 1 second if needed and sampled at 16 kHz before being converted into $32\times64$ log -mel spectrogram.

-In all cases, the 64 Mel-coefficients were extracted using a window size of 2048 samples and a hop length of 512 samples.
+In all cases, the 64 mel-coefficients were extracted using a window size of 2048 samples and a hop length of 512 samples.
 For ESC-10 and UBS8K, we used the official cross-validation folds.
-We report the average classification Error Rate (ER) along with standard deviations.
+We report the average classification Error Rate (ER) along with standard deviations. \corrige{ER is defined as the number of errors divided by the total number of samples.}